🔍

 Front-lit Face E at morning golden hour — sun rises behind you, subject bathed in warm directional light.

-Front-lit Face W at evening golden hour — sun sets behind you, ideal for portraits and architecture.
+Front-lit Face WNW at evening golden hour — sun sets behind you, ideal for portraits and architecture.

-Backlit Face W at dawn or E at dusk — sun behind subject for silhouettes, rim-light, and lens flare.
+Backlit Face WNW at dawn or E at dusk — sun behind subject for silhouettes, rim-light, and lens flare.

 Side-lit Face 90° from the sun bearing — raking shadows bring out texture in landscapes, rock faces, and architecture.